stevenjaycohen/fountain4vim/README.md

 * [Fountain Flow](https://github.com/vim-scripts/fountainflow.vim)
   (A Fountain Exporter written in VimScript)

-This project combines the functionality of the two and extends them, where possible.
+This project seeks to combine their functionality and extend where possible.

 ## Installation